TIMELINE-Greece's debt crisis

 May 23 - Greece unveils series of privatisations, part of its goal to raise 50 billion euros by 2015 to pay down debt.

-June 1 - Moody's slashes Greece's credit rating by three notches to move it deeper into junk territory.

-June 8 - Greece agrees to 6.48 billion euros of extra austerity measures for 2011 and savings up to 2015 to cut deficits and to keep getting aid.
+June 8 - Greece agrees to 6.48 billion euros of extra austerity measures for 2011 and savings up to 2015 to cut deficits and to keep receiving aid.

 June 13 - Greece gets the lowest credit rating in the world after S&P downgrades it by three notches, to CCC from B.